stfntbkv/Robotic-Simulation-GATE/README.md

 ## Recent Work Todo
 - [ ] Manage the left few tasks not released in preview version.
+- [ ] Test the interface of humanoid and dual-arm manipulation.
 - [ ] Organize the functional code sections.
     - [ ] Reconstruct the efficient, user-friendly, and comprehensive evaluation framework.
     - [ ] Manage the automatic data augmentation workflow for existing tasks, especially the rewriting the DSL of skill libarary.